News — Page 260

 RADAR CHECK: Large areas of light to moderate rain are moving across parts of north Alabama early this morning, and as an upper trough persists over the region we expect a number of showers and thunderstorms across the state today with a mostly cloudy sky.
 The Storm Prediction Center has defined a marginal risk (level 1 out […]

-Huntsville-based Teledyne Brown Engineering, Inc., a division of Teledyne Technologies Incorporated, this week announced it has been awarded a $29 million contract from Raytheon to produce and sustain the Cooling Equipment Units (CEU) for the world’s most powerful ground mobile radar system.
-Known as Army Navy/Transportable Radar Surveillance (AN/TPY-2), the system requires one CEU per […]
+Teledyne Brown Engineering announced it was awarded a contract to produce and sustain equipment for the world’s most powerful ground mobile radar system.

 The Alabama Historical Commission (AHC) announced this week that three iconic sites in the Yellowhammer State have been listed on the National Register of Historic Places.
 Bricklayers Hall in Montgomery, The Alabama Book Store in Tuscaloosa and Vanity Fair Park in Monroeville are now nationally enshrined for their historical significance.
 “The National Register properties in […]